Last updated on February 28, 2024

 Good ol’ Uncle Eddie has the honor of being probably the best tribal commander on the market right now.
 Well, besides any sliver deck.
 White, black, and red cover almost every vampire in the game, which means Edgar Markov is your go-to for any vampire tribal deck.

 Edgar is nasty because of its eminence ability; a static triggered effect that works even when it’s in the command zone.
-He creates a 1/1 vampire token whenever you cast another vampire, which seems like a small benefit until you realize how quickly that can get out of hand.
+He creates a token vampire whenever you cast another vampire, which seems like a small benefit until you realize how quickly that can get out of hand.
 You can churn out two or three extra creatures in those crucial early turns with a deck built with a lower average mana value.

 Edgar is like a 3-color Krenko, Mob Boss that buffs those tokens once it’s actually on the field.
 On top of all this, it doesn’t even need to be on the battlefield to create the tokens.
 Seriously!
 You’d think WotC would’ve learned from Oloro, Ageless Ascetic.